matter-labs/zksync/docs/setup-dev.md

 ## drone cli

-drone cli used to create promotion jobs [described here](https://docs.drone.io/cli/install/).
+The drone cli, which is used to create promotion jobs, can be installed following the instructions [described here](https://docs.drone.io/cli/install/).

 ## `cmake`